marshallshen/security_architecture_and_engineering/tools_part_2_fuzzing_and_more.md

-# Tools part 2: fuzzing and more
+# Tools part 2: Fuzzing and more

 ### TOCTTOU races
 > TOCTTOU: time of check to time of use